clemsos/writings/_quora/2018-10-20-What-fundamental-misunderstandings-does-the-Chinese-leadership-have-about-western-governments-and-western-foreign-policy.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What fundamental misunderstandings does the Chinese leadership have about western governments and western foreign policy? - Quora
+    What fundamental misunderstandings does the
+    Chinese leadership have about western governments and western foreign policy? - Quora
 ---